AgalmicVentures/Werk/README.md

 # Werk
-Werk is a C++ library/framework for developing performance sensitive real-time applications.
+Werk is a C++ library of components for developing performance-sensitive, real-time applications.
+Rather than forcing an overarching framework which may not fit the users' needs, each Werk component is available a-la-carte (albeit possibly with some dependencies, such as logging or configuration).
+Most output is in JSON to be easily machine-readable.

+## Design
+Although Werk is not a framework and does not enforce a particular threading model, it does have several high level design rules in order to meet its performance requirements:
+* I/O and most other system calls should be deferred from any critical path thread into a background thread, and done asynchronously.
+Components that require I/O should be designed with this in mind.
+* In the same vein, `new` generally should not be called after initialization.
+This has advantages besides avoid a possible `sbrk()` call; for example, it guarantees that the application won't fail after startup by running out of memory.

 ## Components
-Rather than forcing an overarching framework which may not fit the users' needs, each Werk component is available a-la-carte (albeit with some dependencies, such as logging or configuration).

 ### Background Thread
 To keep latency low on the main application thread(s), a `BackgroundThread`